We’re looking at yet another market, following our analysis of influencer marketing in Singapore, that is small in size but packs a big punch.

 Marketers can also utilize the expertise of local influencer marketing experts situated in Hong Kong and across Asia to develop local and regional influencer marketing strategies.

-At the same time, the CastingAsia Creators Network is an Asia-wide influencer network that was launched by AnyMind Group, providing influencers with relevant resources and solutions for further growth.
-This has been supplemented by acquisitions of influencer networks in Thailand and Japan, providing additional influencers to the CastingAsia Creators Network.
+At the same time, AnyCreator (formerly known as CastingAsia Creators Network) is an Asia-wide influencer and creator network that was launched by AnyMind Group, providing influencers with relevant resources and solutions for further growth.
+This has been supplemented by acquisitions of influencer networks in Thailand and Japan, providing additional influencers to AnyCreator.

 The most recent offering in this space is AnyMind D2C for influencers, where influencers can easily ideate and produce their own brands and products, build up e-commerce and logistics capabilities.
-Additionally, AnyMind Group will cover costs for influencers that span ideation and planning, the sourcing and procurement of suppliers through AnyFactory, production of samples and the setting up of e-commerce capabilities.
+Additionally, AnyMind Group will cover costs for influencers that span ideation and planning, the sourcing and procurement of suppliers through AnyFactory, production of samples and the setting up of e-commerce capabilities through AnyShop.

 Round-ups from other markets • Social media influencer marketing in Indonesia • Social media influencer marketing in Japan • Social media influencer marketing in Vietnam • Social media influencer marketing in Thailand • Social media influencer marketing in the Philippines • Social media influencer marketing in Singapore